WhatsApp: +12508858802 (After 5 p.m. UK time)

 This is where your official documents will be verified.
 Once your documents are verified, you will share them with various regulatory authorities.
 PhysiciansApply.ca is also where you will register for the MCCQE1 exam, if you will be practising in a province where the exam is required.

-There are usually five documents you will submit to the Medical Council of Canada, via PhysiciansApply.ca
+There are usually six documents you will submit to the Medical Council of Canada, via PhysiciansApply.ca

 • Medical Diploma – This is your medical school diploma.
 It does not need to be notarized.
 If there are two sides to your diploma, you must submit both.